ambarishgurjar/GenerateMultipleSBOMs/README.md

 ---

 ## Acknowledgments
 This tutorial builds on the SBOM Tool developed by Microsoft.
 For more information, visit the [official SBOM Tool repository](https://github.com/microsoft/sbom-tool).
+We also ackowledge the use of generative intelligence in assisting with the materials of this page, however the materials have been verified and edited by humans before commiting on github.

 ---